Geometry Satellite Antenna Installation and 5G Services

 The Horizontal (H) and Vertical (V) LNBs have to be at the same angle as the H and V transponders on the Satellite.
 We start with a skew angle for your location which can be found at dishpointer.com.
 Then, by looking at the signal level on the meter which is hooked up to either the H or V, you maximize or minimize the signal level.
 Then verify by connecting the meter up to the other polarity.
 All of this is acheived by rotating the LNBs back and forth and watching levels.

 Adjusting Focal Length to Maximize Signal and C/N

 It maybe cannot be overstated how important focal length is to signal strength and clarity.
 To maximize, we adjust spar bolts and basically move the feedhorn in and out by small turns of the nuts on the bolts.
-This can be a pain if there is a snow cover is on already.
+This can be tricky if there is a snow cover already installed.

 Cabling and Grounding

 The image above shows the connections at the ground block.
 In this pic, we are still working so we have not finished zip tying the service loops of the cable runs yet.